Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 The code for The Full Helping is significantly different, and the returned data frame does not have the same fields.
 I will not dicsuss it here on the post, but the code is included in the repository for interested readers.

-## Exploratory Analysis
+## Data Wrangling Exploratory Analysis
 Now that we have the collected all the recipes, we can do some exploration.
 First, let's see which words are most common in the recipes.
 We will make use of the `tidytext` and `tokenizers` packages for this task.
 The `ingredients` field contains a flat text file with each line ending with "\n".
 So our task is to split the text, remove any leftover html tags, and then convert the data frame in long format.
-What is meant with the long format is that each column will contain one word, so a ringle recipe is spread into multiple columns, whose size is determined by the number of words in the ingredients.
+What is meant with the long format is that each row will contain one word, so a ringle recipe is spread into multiple rows, whose size is determined by the number of words in the ingredients.
 This is achieved by the following code snippet

 ```r
 # Assing and ID number to each recipe